LaurenMStead/OSU_Capstone/README.md

 ### Software Tools
 - Figma for designing the website.
 - Javascript (React), CSS, and Webpack for web-facing, user side.
-- Python Django to create the server and host the database.
+- Python, Django, and Django Rest Framework (DRF) to create the server and host the database.
 - Petfinder API to get data for our database.
-- Generate SQL database with  ~~MongoDB~~  SQLite3.
+- Generate SQL database with SQLite3.

 ### Conclusion
 Our team’s goal is to create a seamless, easy-to-navigate website for those looking to adopt a pet, whether they are actively searching or are planning to adopt in the future.
 By using React, Python Django, and SQL, we will create a user-friendly, dynamic website with a reliable backend and accessible information for all available pets.
 This project will take roughly 320 hours to complete across all developers and each developer is expected to complete their tasks on time as noted in the Project Work section.
 Our collective efforts will ultimately lead to successful deployment and usability of this pet adoption website.